seojuhwan/seojuhwan.github.io/_pages/cv.md

 {% include base_path %}

+Available in PDF here.

 Education
 ======
+* Ph.D in Sociology, Cornell University, 2024 (expected)
 * B.A. in Sociology & Studies of Women, Gender, and Sexuality, Harvard University, 2017
-* Ph.D in Sociology, Cornell University, 2024 (expected)
+  * Joint Major: Sociology and Studies of Women, Gender, and Sexuality
+  * Minor: Ethnicity, Migration, and Rights
+  * Senior Thesis: “How Stigma Impacts Mental Health: The Minority Stress Model and	Unwed Mothers in South Korea” Advised by Mary C. Brinton

 Work experience
 ======